polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/use-a-pallet.md

 - Learn how to add a more complex pallet to the Node Template by completing the [Add the Contracts Pallet](../add-contracts-pallet) tutorial.
-- Complete the [Upgrade a Chain](../upgrade-a-chain) tutorial to learn how Substrate enables forkless runtime upgrades and follow steps to perform two upgrades, each of which is performed by way of a distinct upgrade mechanism.
+- Complete the [Forkless Upgrade a Chain](../forkless-upgrade) tutorial to learn how Substrate enables forkless runtime upgrades and follow steps to perform two upgrades, each of which is performed by way of a distinct upgrade mechanism.